HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 ### Inheriting From `NSObject`

-While Swift's base classes don't require inheritance from `NSObject` as a default, it is still available as an option when creating a class.
+While Swift's base classes don't require inheritance from `NSObject`, it is still available as an option when creating a class.
 To create a Swift-y subclass of `NSObject` named `Ponso`, we would begin the class's definition like this:

 ```swift
 class Ponso: NSObject {...}